techgaun/browser-dead/README.md

 - Open examples at `http://localhost:3000/examples/` and see what they do with your changes
 - Change or Add examples to play around
 - Create pull request

+Also, feel free to contribute by providing more breakpoints.